Zygomatic Implants · Hospital-Based Surgery · Head of Implantology Dr. Tran Thanh Phong · Last reviewed May 2026

 The Procedure, Step by Step

-Total treatment time from first consultation to definitive bridge: 7 months.
-The same-day component takes one operating-room session.
+Total treatment time from first consultation to definitive bridge: roughly 5–7 months.
+The same-day surgical component takes one operating-theatre session of 3–5 hours.

 Day 1 · 90 min

-Performed under general anaesthesia or deep sedation in the hospital theatre.
-Provisional fixed bridge fitted same or next day.
+Performed in the hospital operating theatre under general anaesthesia or deep IV sedation.
+Zygomatic and any conventional implants placed.
+Provisional fixed bridge fitted same day or the following day.

 Osseointegration

-6 months of healing during which the zygomatic and conventional implants integrate.
-Provisional bridge worn throughout.
+Healing period during which the zygomatic and conventional implants integrate.
+Provisional fixed bridge worn throughout, you do not return to a denture.
+WhatsApp check-ins between visits.

 Definitive Bridge

-Digital impression, final fixed bridge of 14 teeth fabricated and fitted.
-Case file and implant serial numbers handed over.
+Digital impression, final fixed bridge of 12 to 14 teeth fabricated and fitted.
+Case file delivered: implant serial numbers, surgical notes, post-op CBCT, recall schedule.

 Why Hospital-Based Surgery, Specifically

 Zygomatic implants are performed only at our two hospital-based branches.
-Here is why that matters.
+Here is why that matters, and how it differs from a standard dental office.

-Our four standard clinic branches (Hanoi Old Quarter, Hanoi Westlake, HCMC Thao Dien, Da Nang Hoàng Diệu) do not perform zygomatic implants.
-Consultations and follow-up can occur there; the surgery itself is referred to Vinmec Da Nang or Link General Da Lat.
+Our four standard clinic branches (Hanoi Old Quarter, Hanoi Westlake, HCMC Thao Dien, Da Nang Hoang Dieu) do not perform zygomatic implants.
+Initial consultations and follow-up can occur there; the surgery itself is performed at Vinmec Da Nang or Link General Da Lat.

-For medically complex patients, we coordinate clearance with treating physicians abroad before scheduling surgery.
+For medically complex patients, we coordinate clearance with your treating physicians at home before scheduling surgery.
 Cardiology clearance is standard for patients over 65 or with cardiac history.

 Brand Choices: Nobel Zygoma vs Straumann Zygomatic